-Because of lack of experience and the large size of some of the animals, the allometric scaling factors (Sample, 1996, 1999) recommended for wildlife risk assessment were not used.
-Instead, for mammals, the NOAEL for the chronic 2-y rat feeding study (= $0.6 \text{ mg/kg/day} = 600 \mu g/kg/day$ ; USEPA, 2005) was used.
+Because of lack of experience and the large sized of some of the animals, the allometric scaling factors (Sample, 1996, 1999) recommended for wildlife risk assessment were not used.
+Instead, for mammals, the NOAEL for the chronic 2-y rat feeding study (= $0.6 \text{ mg/kg/day} = 600 \mu g/kg/day$; USEPA, 2005) was used.
 This was used in two ways.
 Firstly, the dose derived from the food was assumed to represent the body dose.
 Secondly, the body dose from the above study was adjusted for the accumulation observed in pharmacological studies in rats (Figure 6.3.1) where the measured concentration in fat was four times greater than the actual body dose used in the experiment.
-This adjusted value is more useful for camparing to the concentrations of endosulfan measured in blubber or body fat.